 Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Let us build a future that values harmonious relationships amongst Filipinos and Australians by fostering unity and mutual support amongst the Filipino migrants in Australia.
-Be a member and join us with our civic, social, cultural, religious and humanitarian projects!
+Be a member and join us in our civic, social, cultural, religious and humanitarian projects!
 Makiisa na kabayan!

 About the Albany Filipino Association of Australia Incorporated